christophd/yaks-demo-camel-k/README.md

 YAKS uses the powerful message payload validation capabilities provided by Citrus for this message content verification.
 The validation is able to compare message contents of type XML, Json, plaintext and many more.

 This completes the test case.
-You can run this test with Cucumber and JUnit or directly with the YAKS command line client.
+You can now run this test with Cucumber and JUnit for instance.
+The easiest way though to directly run tests with YAKS is to use the [YAKS command line client](https://github.com/citrusframework/yaks/releases).
+You do not need to set up a whole project with Maven dependencies and so on.
+Just write the test file and run with:

 ```shell script
 $ yaks run fruit-service.feature --local